PerkinsDan/trading-platform/Docs/apps/OrderProcessor/OrderComparator.md

 **When do we use it?**

-OrderComparatoris used in the `TradeBook` class, which uses the PriorityQueue data structure.
-PriorityQueues order what you put in them using 'natural ordering' which generally means smallest first.
-We override this beaviour by defining our own Comparator, which we call OrderComparator, and use it to sort Orders in out TradeBooks in the specific way we want.
+OrderComparator is used in the `TradeBook` class, which uses the PriorityQueue data structure.
+PriorityQueues order elements using 'natural ordering' which generally means smallest first.
+We override this behaviour by defining our own Comparator, which we call OrderComparator, and use it to sort Orders in out TradeBooks in the specific way we want.

 <br>